David Zalkaliani: Brief returns to Georgia

+Entry to politics

 In 2009 Zalkaliani left his position as an Ambassador and entered politics along a group of like-minded people.
-He actively participated in the creation of the political party – “Free Democrats”, that was followed by the victory of the “Georgian Dream” coalition in 2012 parliamentary elections.
+He actively participated in the creation of the political party – “Free Democrats”, that was followed by the victory of the Georgian Dream coalition in 2012 Georgian parliamentary election.
 Afterwards the “Georgian dream – Free Democrats” parliamentary faction was established.
 The same year Zalkaliani becomes First Deputy Minister of Foreign Affairs.

 Since his appointment as the first Deputy Minister of Foreign Affairs, along with other important directions, David Zalkaliani has been actively engaged in the process of preparation of the Georgia-EU Association Agreement, acting as the Chief Negotiator on Georgia’s behalf.
-Negotiations were successfully concluded on the 27th of June of 2014 with the ceremonious signing of the Association Agreement, between the European Union and Georgia, including the Deep and Comprehensive Free Trade Area (DCFTA) component.
+Negotiations were successfully concluded on the 27th of June 2014 with the ceremonious signing of the Association Agreement, between the European Union and Georgia, including the Deep and Comprehensive Free Trade Area (DCFTA) component.
 From 2012 to 2014 Zalkaliani was a Chief Negotiator from the Georgian side in the Geneva International Discussions and the Co-Chair of working groups of U.S.-Georgia Charter on Strategic Partnership.

 In 2015 Zalkaliani continued his diplomatic career as an executive director in the newly founded Levan Mikeladze Foundation.
 During his tenure, his activities included, inter alia, research of public politics, and advocacy projects implementation, capacity building for diplomats, holding academic and public discussions on foreign policy priorities.

+Foreign Minister (2018-2022)

-In 2016 David Zalkaliani once again assumed the position of the First Deputy Minister of Foreign Affairs and on the 21st of June of 2018 was promoted to the position of the Minister of Foreign Affairs of Georgia.
+In 2016 David Zalkaliani once again assumed the position of the First Deputy Minister of Foreign Affairs and on the 21st of June 2018 was promoted to the position of the Minister of Foreign Affairs of Georgia.

-On January 21, 2021, Foreign Minister David Zalkaliani was appointed as Vice Prime Minister of Georgia.
+On January 21, 2021, Foreign Minister David Zalkaliani was appointed as Deputy Prime Minister of Georgia.

+Ambassador to the US (2022-2024)

 On April 4, 2022, Prime Minister Irakli Garibashvili announced Zalkaliani’s departure from the government and his appointment as the ambassador to the United States.

-Diplomatic Rank

-In 2007 Zalkaliani was granted the diplomatic rank of Ambassador Extraordinary and Plenipotentiary.

-Education

-In 1992 he graduated from Ivane Javakhishvili Tbilisi State University majoring in international law.
+He completed his term on 30 November 2024, and was succeeded by Tamar Taliashvili the following June.

+Personal life

+Zalkaliani is married and has two daughters.
 He is fluent in English and Russian.

-Family

-Zalkaliani is married and has two daughters.